UK PM Johnson questions whether Thomas Cook bosses 'properly incentivized'

 Johnson said his thoughts were with customers.

-“It is a very difficult situation and obviously are thoughts are very much with the customers of Thomas Cook, the holiday makers who may now face difficulties getting home we will do our level best to get them home,” he said.
+“It is a very difficult situation and obviously our thoughts are very much with the customers of Thomas Cook, the holiday makers who may now face difficulties getting home we will do our level best to get them home,” he said.

 “One way or the other the state will have to step in quite rightly to help stranded holidaymakers,” the prime minister said.